RAC Paul: Inspiration to others

 At an IEM promotional meeting, slides of Dr. RAC Paul and Dr. Iris Paul were shown to a group of aspiring missionaries.
 At the time, RAC Paul was receiving medical treatment at CMC Vellore.
 One attendee of this meeting recalled being inspired by the following declaration, which was given by the man giving the presentation: "If a dying man is willing to keep on serving the Lord in a dry land, where there was no fruit, or benefit, what about you young people who have good health and strength?"

 Continuation of his work after death

 His wife, Iris Paul, continued working with the Bondos upon Paul's dying wish that she and their children would continue working as missionaries.
 Dr. Iris Paul received the Yoke Fellow Award from the Direct Mission Aid Society in 1988 and eight years later, she received the Robert Pierce International Award for Christian development work by World Vision International.

 Reaching Hand Society

 Iris founded the Reaching Hand Society.
 Now, Remo Paul and his wife Dr. Susan Sunalini Paul run the RHS as Executive Secretary and Medical Superintendent, respectively.
-The Reaching Hand Society provides medical care, sets up local village churches, and spreads health education for the people in over 700 out of 926 villages in the district of Malkangiri.
+The Reaching Hand Society claims to provide medical care, set up local village churches, and spread health education for the people in many villages in Malkangiri district.